 - And Domestic independence

-Skills are practiced in real life situations and settings both on campus and within the local community, and aim to give students the confidence and skills they need to live as independently as possible
+Skills are practised in real-life situations and settings both on campus and within the local community and aim to give students the confidence and skills they need to live as independently as possible

 The OT’s are involved in weekly multi-disciplinary planning and in setting targets for each student.
 These targets are typically interdisciplinary and will be facilitated in joint sessions with colleagues from speech & language therapy, physiotherapy, assistive technology, education and residential services.